Nadine-ALmasri/my-notes/README.md

-# my-notes
 # Nadina almasri
-Im *Nadine almasri* , 29 years old , an **electrical engineer** .
+Im *Nadine almasri* , 29 years old , an **electrical engineer** , i was trying to find a job in my feild but i didint get the chance so now im doing a career shift !

-### in this lectrue we learned some new skills , such as
+### In this lectrue I learned some new skills , such as :
-* using a commads in the ubuntu
+* Using a commads in the ubuntu
 * Useing different Markdown language features
-* modifaing a file and then push it to our git hub account .
+* Modifaing a file and then push it to our git hub account .

 ***I was very happy learning new things!***